kirbycope/ti-calc/89p/dragon/readme.txt

 III.
 These images were made for my game that is a tentative project ( I work on it when I feel like, but I need help, suggestions, etc...).

 IV.
-I would like to thank TiCalc.org for their message boards, Geocities for hosting my site, and anyone who will send me thier two cents about TI stuuf I have made.
+I would like to thank TiCalc.org for their message boards and anyone who will send me thier two cents about TI stuff I have made.

-V. If you have any comments, suggestions, death threats, or would like to help in some way please e-mail me at kirbycopejr@yahoo.com or go to www.geocities.com/kirbycopejr